Lai Lab Home

 Dr. Lai received her B.S. degree in Biochemistry from California State University, Los Angeles.
 She conducted undergraduate research in the lab of Dr. Feimeng Zhou.
 She received her Ph.D. in Chemistry from the University of Texas at Austin under the mentorship of Dr. Allen J. Bard.
 She was a postdoctoral fellow at the University of California, Santa Barbara.
 Her postdoctoral mentors were Dr. Alan J. Heeger and Dr. Kevin W. Plaxco.
 Dr. Lai joined the Department of Chemistry in 2007.

 Dr. Lai was named Susan J. Rosowski Associate Professor of Chemistry in 2014.
 She was also awarded the College of Arts and Sciences Distinguished Teaching Award and the NCMN Ambassador Award.
+She received the ACS Chemistry Ambassador sash and Certificate of Recognition in 2015.
 She is the 2017 ACS Local Section Outreach Volunteer of the Year and the recipient of the ACS P3 Salute to Excellence plaque.
 She is the current Nebraska MRSEC Education/Outreach Director.